-The 2021 CNA and subsequent SRC review indicated four goals ORS should work on for FFY 2022 through FFY 2024.
+The 2021 CNA and subsequent SRC review indicated four goals ORS should work on for PY 2022.
 These four areas include:

 - 1. Continued strategies to promote awareness of ORS and its scope of service; - 2.
 Increase services to underserved and unserved populations; - 3.
 Bridge gaps between employers and individuals; and - 4.
 Help individuals to remove personal and other barriers they face to obtain and maintain competitive integrated employment.